-Existing walls in a typical building are inadequate to contain music played at levels exceeding 110 dB.
-In most cases, there may be a combination of concrete wall, metal stud or wood stud walls finished with gypsum (drywall).
+Existing walls in a typical building are inadequate to contain sound that exceeds 110 dB.
+Ideally, there should be a combination of concrete wall and metal stud or wood stud walls finished with gypsum (drywall).
 The studded wall may include thermal insulation that is nearly transparent to sound.
-To assess your needs it is important to share some technical information that will help you understand the soundproofing system.
+So that you can assess your specific needs, it is important that we share some technical information that will help you understand the soundproofing system.

 Sound in dB

 So how do you reduce noise in a home theater, and what is needed to get the sound down to a level that is acceptable?
-Well, to answer that question let's look at a few decibel (dB) levels that will serve to guide your decision.
+Well, to answer that question, let's look at a few decibel (dB) levels that will serve to guide your decision.

 As you can see, it is desirable to get the sound level below the surroundings in your area.
 In most cases, it may be acceptable to reduce the sound to around 50 dB.

-Start by framing a 2x4 wall at least 1-2 inches away from your existing exterior wall. (figure 1)
+- Start by framing a 2x4 wall at least 1 to 2 inches away from your existing exterior wall. (figure 1)

-Apply 2-3 tubes of Green Glue to a second sheet of 5/8" drywall (figure 7)
+- Apply two to three tubes of Green Glue to a second sheet of 5/8" drywall. (figure 7)

-Fasten second sheet of drywall to the first sheet. (figure 8) leaving ¼” perimeter gap
+- Fasten the second sheet of drywall to the first sheet. (figure 8) leaving ¼” perimeter gap

-You have contained the sound to keep it inside your bar, dance hall, or practice room.
-You now need to consider tuning the sound inside the room for a clean sound that is free from reverberations and echo.
-Reflections from hard surfaces such as concrete floors, drywall, metal, or wood will reverberate resulting in a muffled and, possibly, unintelligible sound.
-SoundAway offers a large selection of acoustical, fire-retardant foams, "green" UltraQuiet Cotton Wall Panels and fabric-covered wall panels to help you fine tune the sound in your room.
-Browse through our large selection of acoustical products.
-Call for more information.
+Once you have contained the sound to keep it inside your entertaining space, you now need to consider tuning it inside the room for a clean sound that is free from reverberations and echo.
+Reflections from hard surfaces such as concrete floors, drywall, metal or wood will reverberate, resulting in a muffled and possibly unintelligible sound.
+At SoundAway, we offer a large selection of acoustical

-Measure the width, length, and height of your room.
-Call us at 1-866-SOUND81 (1-866-768-6381) and we'll help you calculate material quantities, draft a quotation, and determine the most cost-effective shipping method.
+contact our team of experts and we'll help you calculate material quantities, draft a quote and determine the most cost-effective shipping method.